jguida941/assembly-notes/notes/assembly-practice-add-subtract.md

 movl $10, -16(%rbp)

 # Store the value 4 into b's memory slot.
-# b lives in -12(%rbp)
+# b lives at -12(%rbp).
 movl $4, -12(%rbp)

 # Store the value 2 into c's memory slot.
 movl $2, -8(%rbp)

-# movl -16(%rbp) which is a and holds 10, to the eax %register
+# Copy a's value into eax.
+# a lives at -16(%rbp), and a currently equals 10.
-# eax now holds 10
+# eax now holds 10.
 movl -16(%rbp), %eax

-# movl -12(%rbp) which is b and holds 4, to the edx %register
+# Copy b's value into edx.
+# b lives at -12(%rbp), and b currently equals 4.
-# edx now holds 4
+# edx now holds 4.
 movl -12(%rbp), %edx

 # Add edx into eax.